c9632/Simple-Amplitude-waveform/README.md

-This is a Simple frequency graph using Meyda.
-Feel free to import your own audio file.
+<b> This is a Simple frequency graph using Meyda.
+Feel free to import your own audio file. </b>

 It also comes with the option of using microphone input and Loudness/Key Detection Visualizer using Meyda.